-The world’s entertainment capital, Los Angeles, is a world-famous city that offers a wide range of activities and attractions.
+The world’s entertainment capital, Los Angeles, is a world-famous city that offers a wide range of activities and attractions in Southern California.

 Empowered by its robust variety of gorgeous beaches, movie industries, Hollywood stars, outdoor activities, historic landmarks, and famous theme parks, Los Angeles has loads of fun activities waiting to be experienced.

 There’s a reason this city is known across the world and why visiting Los Angeles is a top bucket list option for many.